NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_tools/logging.md

 function to temporarily take over the global logger during `build()` and `execute()`.

-This document describes logging facilities available in the modules that use InfrastructureSystems.
+This document describes logging facilities available in the modules that use `InfrastructureSystems.jl`.
 The examples assume the following imports:

 ```julia
 import Logging